 I know, these have been done before, but they are a favorite in my house.
 We have a few on them, but we needed one in black and red, especially one with puppy prints on it.
 Our High School mascot is a bulldog and I take this blanket with me to our football games, to watch my son march at halftime.

 Oh, by the way, I love the fabric cutter.
 I have never used one before but knew I needed it for both of these projects and now I wonder how I lived without it.
 Oh, I know, I really don’t sew, so never really needed one.
-I also purchased my fleece fabric from Joann’s
+Find the similiar dog print fleece from Amazon or check your local fabric store.

 I am not going to explain the process because I am sure it has been explained many times before and it is pretty self-explanatory.